 A Hole in the Ground

-People living in the wild west had to make do.
+People living in the Wild West had to make do.
 Instead of a bathroom, frontier folk settled for an enclosed shed sitting atop a hole in the ground.
 Once that hole had filled with excrement, the outhouse was simply moved over top of a new hole.

 Each hole was covered with dirt before the shabbily built structure was moved.
 You can imagine the stench and the swarm of flies.
 Toilet paper was another problem.
 To make do, leaves, grass, and corn cobs might be used for wiping.
 Risks included sitting on a black widow spider.
+And, of course, small children falling in.

 The Surprising Uses of Whiskey